 The act named Josiah D. Whitney (for whom Mount Whitney is named) to fill the new Office.
 A Yale graduate, Whitney had worked on several surveys in the eastern U. S., including the New York Survey under the most noted geologist of his day, James Hall.
 Whitney’s appropriation was $20,000.
 He was a leading geologist in the United States and the foremost advocate of geological research of his time.
 He soon recruited a competent, well-rounded staff of young specialists with William H. Brewer as field geologist and Clarence King as a volunteer reconnaissance geologist.
 King later, in 1879, became the first Director of the U. S. Geological Survey.

 Unfortunately, Whitney’s first very learned works were on the State’s paleontology and its flora and fauna, when the State Legislature wanted information on gold resources.
-Whitney’s crusty and sometimes abrasive nature did not serve him well when he later insulted the Legislature in his disappointment over budget cuts to the Survey by characterizing that body as corrupt, reckless, stupid, malignant, and jackasses at Sacramento.
+Whitney’s crusty and sometimes abrasive nature did not serve him well when he later insulted the Legislature in his disappointment over budget cuts to the Survey.
 Whitney also refused a personal request from then Governor Newton Booth, stating that the Governor was a “dealer in whiskey by trade”, and “a spiritualist by profession.”
 The inevitable result was the abolishment of funding for the Whitney Survey in 1874; however, in 1879 and 1880, Whitney published two great Survey volumes on the auriferous gravels of the Sierra Nevada with his own funds.

 State Mining and Geology Board.